-There are a seemingly endless number of houseplants to discover and care for, and now you know four more.
+There are a seemingly endless number of houseplants to discover and care for, and now you know five more.
 These unique and interesting plants will make great additions to your home, and your guests will certainly be fascinated by them!

-- Wondering how much water a plant needs?
+- Can you grow plants in water beads?
 Here’s what you need to know

 - The dos and don’ts of caring for your bonsai tree

 - The 5 best tall indoor plants you can get to create a lively space

 - How to successfully grow a passion flower indoors